 Fortunately, the most common micronutrient deficiency in the world is easily preventable.
 High-quality supplements are inexpensive, and if you live in the right latitude, you can get a healthy dose from moderate mid-day sun exposure.

-After reading this article, you’ll understand why vitamin D is one of my Foundational Five, the best supplements for foundational health.
+After reading this article, you’ll understand why vitamin D is one of our Foundational Five, the best supplements for foundational health.

 In all my many years of practice of medicine, I’ve never seen one vitamin, even vitamin C, have such a profound effect on human health.Dr.
 Soram Khalsa, board-certified internist and medical director of the East-West Medical Research Institute